COVID-19 is a new viral disease that affects the respiratory system

 Having access to protective equipment, to COVID-19 tests, to oxygen and to drugs for supportive care, is essential as COVID-19 spreads in countries with little access to these tools.

 For comprehensive information, including how to protect yourself against the disease, please visit the NHS website on COVID-19.

 MSF CONSULTATIONS FOR COVID-19 IN 2020

 COVID-19 PATIENTS ADMITTED TO AN MSF HOSPITAL IN 2020

 Where is MSF responding?

-In the second half of 2020, most of this training has concluded, and the greater part of our COVID-19-specific activities have been handed over or closed.
-Most COVID-19-related activities have been integrated in our regular projects, although we are maintaining some COVID-19-focused projects and, with the second wave of infections in some areas, some activities are re-opening, especially in Europe.
+Since the middle of 2020, this training has largely concluded.
+Most COVID-19-related activities have been integrated in our regular projects, although we are maintaining some COVID-19-focused projects.
+Over the last six months, our COVID-19-specific activities have been opened (or reopened) and closed as the second wave of infections determines the need to scale up.
 Where we are doing so is very much dependent on the context: the local epidemiological situation, the local health needs, and our own resources.